-- 1) The school or program's vision, mission, goals, and values. (self-study document) - 2) If applicable, a school- or program-specific strategic plan or other comparable document. (electronic resource file) - 3) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)
+- 3) If applicable, a school- or program-specific strategic plan or other comparable document. (electronic resource file) - 4) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)

 B2.
-Evaluation & Quality Improvement (SPH and PHP)
+Evaluation & Quality Improvement (SPH & PHP)